Why are musical instruments good for kids?

 They learn how to move their body to produce sound for each individual instrument – bang hard, just move the fingertips, blow, pluck or shake.

-Teach kids that their bodies can also be used on their own to make music and try some of these body percussion activities.
+Teach kids that their bodies can also be used to make music and try some of these body percussion activities.

 6. Vocabulary and Language